matrixgpt/matrix-chatgpt-bot/README.md

 - If all fails, you can always reset your key storage.
 It's important to exercise all of the following steps, because any remaining data could lead to the next encryption error.
 Once everything is working, make sure to not touch the "storage" folder anymore:
 1) Stop the bot
 2) Delete the "storage" folder
-3) Delete all user data of your matrix bot account (e.g. using Synapse-Admin) or create a fresh bot user account (you can then skip step 4)
+3) Delete all user data for the matrix bot account (e.g. use Synapse-Admin) or create a fresh bot user account (you can then skip step 4)
 4) Log into your bot account (e.g. via Element) and log out of all sessions
 5) Verify the correctness of your `env` file and then run the bot setup again (e.g. via `docker-compose up` if you use docker-compose).